Using Predictive Analytics for Wireless Infrastructure

 As we continue to collect data in these markets (and dozens of others), we’ll have a geospatial timeline of network buildout — an incredibly powerful tool for carriers, investors, developers, and cities, especially during times of such aggressive innovation.

 Cheyenne and Sacramento are drops in the bucket as far as predictive market analysis goes.
-There’s more to be done and more to learn.
-But we already know the questions we’ll soon be able to answer:
+While there’s much more data to collect and more to learn, we already know we can answer the following questions:

 - How does the location of cell sites relate to their competitive value?